 Write Advice: perfecting your screenplay

-In an exclusive question and answer session, our Storytelling for Screen students quizzed tutor Chelsea Morgan Hoffmann on what you should send out with your finished script, different writing styles and how to avoid telling the audience too much.
+In an exclusive question and answer session, our Story for Screenwriting students quizzed tutor Chelsea Morgan Hoffmann on what you should send out with your finished script, different writing styles and how to avoid telling the audience too much.

 - Learn to see the underlying framework behind all stories everywhere